ThiagoBrito-Dev/devcalc/README-en.md

 - [x] Notify user of invalid expressions;
 - [x] Format the current number;
 - [x] Clear expression;
-- [x] Delete last Character of expression;
+- [x] Delete last character of expression;
 - [x] Expand the result;
 - [x] Save, when the result is expanded, the expression and the current result, if both are valid, in the application history;
-- [x] Activate/deactivate "developer mode", which enables insertion and, posteriorly, calculation of unary operators and math functions; and
+- [x] Activate / deactivate "developer mode", which enables insertion and, posteriorly, calculation of unary operators and math functions; and
 - [x] Switch between application number base conversion types.

 #### Related to calculations